Attention-aware Semantic Communications for Collaborative Inference: Introduction

-\item \emph{Entropy-aware image transmission}: It is critical for the edge device to make an accurate determination between relying on the tiny model's inference and requesting the inference of the more accurate base model.
-This decision is particularly important due to the communication overhead involved in transmitting images.
+\item \emph{Entropy-aware image transmission}: It is critical for the edge device to make an accurate decision between relying on its tiny model and requesting a more accurate inference from the base model on the server.
+This decision significantly affects both the communication overhead and the classification accuracy.
 Ideally, the edge device should transmit only those images incorrectly classified by the tiny model while avoiding the transmission of images where the initial inference is correct.
 To facilitate this decision, we utilize the \emph{min-entropy} derived from the softmax output values of the classification head in the tiny ViT model.
 Our experimental findings reveal that the decisions based on the min-entropy yield higher accuracy compared to those based on the Shannon entropy.

 \end{itemize}